top of page

 Carrot soup with citrus salad

-This soup is one I make often for formal dinners.
+I often make this soup for formal dinners.
 The contrast of the earthy carrots and the bright and tart citrus is wonderful.
-The presentation of this soup is spectacular, and everybody I have served this soup to has been very surprised.
+The presentation of this soup is spectacular, and everybody I have served it to has been very surprised.

 I love this cookbook, I love this restaurant, and I love cooking from this book.